UPDATED: May 10, 2020

 The gym instructor created a chute with an X-pen and enticed her with a treat.

-She started with going in just a little and then increased the depth.
+The trainer started by leading her in just a little and then increased the depth.

-Once Gretel got down what she was being asked to do, we progressed to asking her to back up to a target with no walls on either side of her.
+Once Gretel understood what she was being asked to do, we progressed to asking her to back up to a target with no walls on either side of her.

 This exercise strengthens the core and chest muscles by putting a dog’s front legs on the ground but elevating their back legs on a balance bone.